Death Race 2050: Development

 Corman got the idea for a remake of the original film when he was being interviewed by an Italian journalist who remarked that The Hunger Games had similarities to Death Race 2000.
 Corman contacted Universal Pictures who had produced the modern remake (which Corman felt had jettisoned too much of the political commentary of the original) and discussed bringing back the dark satire of the original.
 Corman told them, "You did a good job, but you’ve taken out the killing of the pedestrians and the broken-society themes."

 Filming

 Filming began when Corman was in his late 80s and during the 2016 U.S. presidential election.
 It features a businessman who is now the Chairman of the United Corporations of America.
 Corman told an interviewer, “The president does have a hair style which could be approaching Trump’s hair style, but I don’t want to get too heavy into that, because Trump will come and go and the film will remain."
+Corman also commented on how difficult it seems to be for medium budget films to get funding, where Hollywood produces films for 100-200 million.

 Principal photography began on February 8, 2016 in Lima, Peru.